 The woodland conservation threshold for this 20.10-acre property is 20 percent of the net tract area or 3.72 acres.
-The total woodland conservation requirement, based on the amount of clearing approved, is 7.08 acres.
-The woodland conservation requirement is approved to be satisfied with 4.75 acres of on-site woodland conservation, consisting of 4.32 acres of woodland preservation and 0.43 acre of afforestation.
-A total of 2.33 acres of off-site credits are approved to meet the remainder of the requirements.
+The total woodland conservation requirement based on the amount of clearing proposed is 7.08 acres.
+The woodland conservation requirement is proposed to be satisfied with 4.75 acres of onsite woodland conservation, consisting of 4.32 acres of woodland preservation and 0.43 acre of afforestation.
+A total of 2.33 acres of off-site credits are proposed to meet the remainder of the requirements.

-Technical revisions to the TCP2 are required and included in the conditions of this resolution.
+Technical revisions to the TCP1 are required and included in the conditions listed at the end of this staff report.